-6. Analysis of automatically generated T-joint Models for Optimisation
+6. Analysis of Automatically Generated T-joint Models for Optimisation

 6.1 Introduction

 In Chapter 5, a description was provided of how meso-scale 3D woven T-Joint geometry models were automatically generated using TexGen’s Python scripting interface.
 The next requirements for using this to find optimum weaving patterns for the woven reinforcements are automatic mesh generation and a method of scoring each weave or evaluating an objective function value.